Reyes2777/test_omni/README.md

   >  docker-compose up

 #Testing
+* Install requirements in you environment
+  >  pip install -r requirements_dev.txt

-Run all tests with pytest -s -vvvv.
+* Run all tests with pytest.
 For more uses of pytest, check this <https://docs.pytest.org/en/latest/usage.html>_.
+  >  pytest -s -vvvv